I'm not much of a talker, but let me rant about myself for a bit. You can skip ahead to:

 - Vue.js ♥

-I work great with designers (challenging the flow and their thought process), other devs 🤓 or less-techy folk (pretty sure that's the technical term for it).
+I work great with designers (challenging their perspective on things), other devs 🤓 or less-techy folk (pretty sure that's the technical term for it).

 I've also dabbled in other fields (and hope to perfect them in the future), like: